-An extension cord should not be used unless absolutely necessary.
-Use an approved extension cable suitable for the power input of your charger (see Technical Data).
-The minimum conductor size is 1 mm; the maximum length is 30 m.
+If an extension cable is required, use an approved 3-core extension cable suitable for the power input of this tool (see Technical Data).
+The minimum conductor size is 1.5 mm; the maximum length is 30 m.

 When using a cable reel, always unwind the cable completely.